thenexthub/Codira/docs/CrossCompilationModel.md

 hosts as Darwin has its own SDK concept that allows for co-installation and Windows uses a different model which merges multiple locations in memory.

-The `-sdk` flag identifies the location of the Swift SDK, which provides the necessary content for Swift compilation (including binary swiftmodules).
+The `-sdk` flag identifies the location of the Codira SDK, which provides the necessary content for Codira compilation (including binary languagemodules).
 This includes the standard library and the core libraries (dispatch, Foundation, and possibly XCTest - Windows isolates XCTest from the rest of the SDK).
-The Swift shims are also provided by this location as they are a dependency for properly processing the Swift core library.
+The Codira shims are also provided by this location as they are a dependency for properly processing the Codira core library.

 ## Compatibility